dansanderson/easyasm65/README.md

 Naturally, a semicolon that appears inside a character literal or string is not considered a comment.

+EasyAsm also supports C-style `//` line comments, similar to Acme.

 ### Instructions

 Instruction names (opcode mnemonics) are canonical for the 45GS02.